sammooreprogramming/Exemplary-README-Creator/All/Develop/README.md

 # Usage

-This application is used thusly: aa
+This application is used thusly: a

 # Credits